Is There a Dimmer Outlook Ahead for VEREIT Inc. (VER)?

 CapitalOne gave a rating of “Equal Weight” to VER, setting the target price at $10 in the report published on February 11th of the current year.

-Volatility was left at 3.15%, however, over the last 30 days, the volatility rate increased by 2.36%, as shares surge +9.30% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -0.45% lower at present.
+Volatility was left at 3.13%, however, over the last 30 days, the volatility rate increased by 2.89%, as shares sank -2.17% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -7.87% lower at present.

 Insider Trading